 This kinetic sand recipe works perfect too with Safari Ltd. TOOBS which are our favorite because of their variety of species and themes as well as high quality.
 This makes a GREAT NON-CANDY alternative for Valentine’s Day and Easter gift basket gifts!
 Check out this FREE Printable “Sand Love Note” for your gifts to pass out to friends and classmates!

 How Do I Store Kinetic Sand?

-I store ours in an airtight container or Ziploc bag and haven’t had to throw it out yet!
-In fact I keep a variety of DIY Sensory Recipes available in the house to play with that are different colors and consistencies.
+I store ours in an airtight container or Ziploc bag and kept it for months when essentially my daughter had spilled it all and had none left!
+In fact I keep a variety of preschool Sensory Recipes available in the house to play with that are different colors and consistencies.
 I don’t have time to make new recipes every time we play so I really focus on those I can make once and keep for a long time!

 Our Snow Sensory Alternatives also last in airtight containers as long as you want them!

 JOIN THESE Facebook Pages & Groups for even MORE SENSORY Ideas for Kids!: